You are here

 “Thanks to the Interstate Highway System, it is now possible to travel across the country from coast to coast without seeing anything.” – Charles Kuralt

-“<Can’t respond because his mouth is full of raspberries>” – Me
+“<Can’t respond because my mouth is full of raspberries>” – Me

-If you’re not paying attention, the sign might be easy to miss.
+If you’re not paying attention, the sign for Sanderson Gardens might be easy to miss.
 But I’d already heard about this place from a friend, so I was keeping a careful (and hungry) eye out.
 I was not disappointed.

 It only took a few minutes of me picking ripe raspberries before Josie Sanderson came out to join me.
 She happily volunteered to help me pick, so there were four hands snagging berry after berry before owner Jan Sanderson joined us.
 Unsurprisingly, he started helping too.
 People use the word “enable” like it’s a bad thing.
 It’s definitely not at Sanderson Gardens.